The Scottish Ultra-Low Emission Bus Scheme (SULEBS) was an evolution of the Scottish Green Bus Fund held each year between 2011 and 2018.

-This Scottish Ultra-Low Emission Bus Scheme (SULEBS) is an evolution of the Scottish Green Bus Fund held each year between 2011 and 2018.
-SULEBS supports the purchase of new buses, and assists with 50% of the cost differential between a standard diesel bus and the equivalent ultra-low emission bus.
-This can rise to a maximum 75% support of the differential for buses depending on their zero emission running capability.
-Support is also available for the infrastructure for this technology of up to a maximum 75% of the capital cost.
+It provided support for the purchase of new ultra low emission buses up to a maximum 75% of the differential costs against diesel buses, depending on their zero emission running capability.
+Support was also available for the infrastructure for this technology of up to a maximum 75% of the capital cost.

 The first round of SULEBS ran in August 2020.
 Over £10.1 million of funding supported four completed bids, for the introduction of 57 ultra-low emission buses, and supporting infrastructure.

 The second round of SULEBS ran in January/February 2021.
 Over £40.5 million of funding will support six completed bids, introducing a further 215 ultra-low emission buses, and supporting infrastructure across Scotland.

 Further support for transition to zero emission buses has been offered under the Scottish Zero Emission Bus Challenge Fund (ScotZEB) which opened for bids on 4 August 2021.